South Africa: Resources

 The Department of Health is responsible for national health policy and the administration of public health.
 The department regulates the pharmaceutical industry, approves medical goods and services, issues medical licenses, and oversees insurance policy.
 This site contains information regarding the department and the services it provides, a resource center, and media available for download.

-The Financial Services Board (FSB) is in charge of the oversight and regulation of the non-banking sectors of South Africa's financial services industry.
+The Financial Services Conduct Authority (FSCA) is in charge of the oversight and regulation of the non-banking sectors of South Africa's financial services industry.
 The site contains industry links, legislation, and publications.

 The Department of Agriculture, Forestry and Fisheries aims to support sustainable agricultural development in South Africa.
 This website contains links to the regional departments that are in charge of the South African agriculture industry.
 It also provides information regarding services, programs, tenders, media, and publications.
 Publications are located on the bottom left side of the homepage.